Physical processes in protoplanetary disks: Disk structure

 \subsubsection{Radial structure}

-The radial run of the surface density cannot be predicted from considerations of static disk structure; it is either an observational question \cite{andrews09} or one to address using time-dependent models (\S\ref{sec_evolution})\footnote{The {\em minimum mass Solar Nebula} (MMSN) \cite{weidenschilling77b,hayashi81}, an approximate lower bound for the amount of disk gas needed to form the planets in the Solar System, can be useful as a reference model despite its tenuous connection to actual conditions in the disk at the time of planet formation.
+The radial run of the surface density cannot be predicted from considerations of static disk structure, because two dimensional equilibrium density distributions $\rho(r,z)$ can be constructed for a broad class of surface density profiles.
+Not all such distributions would be stable against rapid hydrodynamic instabilities, but even if we enforce stability as an additional requirement we have no way to discriminate between commonly adopted surface density profiles (e.g. $\Sigma \propto r^{-1}$ versus $\Sigma \propto r^{-3/2}$).
+Instead, the surface density profile must either be measured observationally \cite{andrews09} or studied using time-dependent models (\S\ref{sec_evolution})\footnote{The {\em minimum mass Solar Nebula} (MMSN) \cite{weidenschilling77b,hayashi81}, an approximate lower bound for the amount of disk gas needed to form the planets in the Solar System, can be useful as a reference model despite its tenuous connection to actual conditions in the disk at the time of planet formation.
 The MMSN has a gas surface density profile $\Sigma(r) = 1.7 \times 10^3 (r / AU)^{-3/2} \ {\rm g \ cm^{-2}}$.}.
-Instead, we consider the azimuthal velocity $v_\phi$.
+Given an assumed surface density profile, however, we can derive useful results for the azimuthal velocity $v_\phi$.
 If the disk is static (and even if it is slowly evolving) the azimuthal component of the momentum equation,

 can be written in the mid-plane as,

 Here $P$ is the pressure and all quantities are mid-plane values.
 Let's start with an explicit example of the consequences of this force balance in protoplanetary disks.
 Consider a disk with $\Sigma \propto r^{-1}$ and central temperature $T_c \propto r^{-1/2}$.
 We then have $c_s \propto r^{-1/4}$, $\rho \propto r^{-9/4}$ and $P \propto r^{-11/4}$.
 Substituting into equation~(\ref{eq_force_balance}) yields,